No. 15 Coastal Carolina uses defense to beat Jaguars 23-6

 POLL IMPLICATIONS

 The Chanticleers have moved up from No. 25 when they broke into the poll to No. 20 and No. 15 over the past two weeks.
 Will they move up again after a decent win?
+Things get harder for the Chants rise given all Power Five conferences have begun playing, meaning voters may give more weight to those higher regarded teams below the Chants as the weeks continue.

 UP NEXT